 Antisense Therapeutics share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Antisense Therapeutics's is 1.0228.
-This would suggest that Antisense Therapeutics's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Antisense Therapeutics's is 0.6032.
+This would suggest that Antisense Therapeutics's shares are less volatile than average (for this exchange).

 Antisense Therapeutics overview

 Antisense Therapeutics Limited, a biopharmaceutical company, engages in the research and development of novel antisense pharmaceuticals in Australia.
-Its product pipeline comprises ATL1102, an antisense inhibitor of CD49d that has completed Phase IIa for the treatment of multiple sclerosis, Duchennes Muscular Dystrophy, multiple sclerosis, asthma, and other inflammatory indications.
+Its product pipeline comprises ATL1102, an antisense inhibitor of CD49d, which is in Phase II clinical trial for the treatment of multiple sclerosis, Duchenne Muscular Dystrophy, asthma, and other inflammatory indications.
 The company's product pipeline also includes ATL1103, a second generation antisense drug designed to block growth hormone receptor expression thereby reducing levels of the hormone insulin-like growth factor-I in the blood, as well as to treat diseases associated with excessive growth hormone action that has completed Phase II clinical trial.
-Antisense Therapeutics Limited is based in Toorak, Australia.
+Antisense Therapeutics Limited was incorporated in 2000 and is based in Toorak, Australia.

 Frequently asked questions